EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 build-filesystem-ng is a PERL script which runs on the host system and invokes the FUZIX mkfs, ucp and fsk executables.

+Each of the (currently-defined) commands maps to one or more ucp commands.
+A correct-by-construction ucp script is generated (ucp-temp.txt) and applied to the ucp executable.

 ## Restrictions and error-handling